trajafri/htdp-image/FEATURELIST.md

   the new binding box is currently calculated by using the old binding box.
   For example, if we have an equilateral triangle, the binding box is originally (width X height) of the triangle.
   Then let's say we rotate the triangle by 30 degrees.
 In this case, the new binding box will be big enough to fit the (width X height) binding box, not the triangle.
+Therefore, the rotated image ends up taking up more room than it should.
 * Instead of having "x-place" and "y-place", there is one Alignment type with 3 members (Low, Mid, and High).